NY Relocation Lawyer

 – In what way will the children be harmed if the custodial parent moves?

 – What attachments does the child have to each parent?

 All of these things are questions for the courts to consider.
-Before the court considers them, we as divorce lawyers, will also consider them and determine the ways in which we can best help both parents achieve a desirable outcome.
+Before the court considers them, we as divorce lawyers, will also consider them and determine the ways in which we can help both parents achieve a desirable outcome.
 If you’re a parent who wants to relocate, we can help you do this and explain it to the court in a way that gets you your desired outcome.
 If you’re divorced or getting a divorce and want to prevent the other parent from moving, we can help represent you and show the courts why relocation isn’t a good idea in your situation.

-It’s our sincere belief that relocation can be one of the best or most damaging things depending on the situation.
+It’s our sincere belief that relocation can be one of the or most damaging things depending on the situation.
 That’s why we take everything case by case and work vigorously to get you the outcome you, as a parent, want for your child and for your family.
 If you have a relocation question, please contact us before acting on anything.
-During a divorce, it’s vital to act always in the best interests of the children.
+During a divorce, it’s vital to act always in the interests of the children.
 Before you relocate or even think about it, make sure that you’ve contacted our offices.
 We’ll help you understand relocation law and represent you with every power at our disposal.